Low-latency machine learning FPGA accelerator for multi-qubit-state discrimination

+Each hidden layer includes a linear transformation followed by batch normalization, a dropout layer, and a rectified linear unit (ReLU).
+The model inputs are derived from boxcar operations on \(I\) and \(Q\) samples by reducing the input feature size from $1024$ to $512$.
+We also examined the effect of model size on fidelity.
+Different architectures were trained using complete floating-point precision.

+Fig.~\ref{FidelityVsParams}(a) illustrates the combined effects of model size variation and input feature size on the geometric mean fidelity, \( F_{\rm GM} \).
+It appears that reducing the input feature size has a minimal impact on fidelity, a maximum of $0.3$\%.
+Similarly, decreasing the number of hidden layers to $2$ and a reduction in nodes composing the hidden layers only marginally affect \( F_{\rm GM} \).
+These results suggest that the model size can be carefully reduced without a significant readout fidelity loss.
+We selected the configuration \( 512 \times 64 \times 5 \), as further reduction in model size leads to a rapid decline in \( F_{\rm GM} \).

-We perform quantization of the models to derive the optimal representation for input, weight, and activation.
-The training is performed with the same hyper parameters employed for the QAT approach.
-The input, weight, and activation bit-widths are varied from 8-bit to 2-bit and their effect on $F_{GM}$ is plotted in Figure~\ref{FidelityVsParams}(b) for model ${512}\times{64}\times{5}$.
-It can be observed that $F_{GM}$ degrades for input quantization below $4$-bit.
+We perform quantization of the models to identify the optimal representation for input, weights, and activations.
+The training is conducted using the same hyperparameters as the earlier approach.
+We vary the bit-widths of input, weights, and activations from $8$-bit to $2$-bit and examine their effect on the \( F_{\rm GM} \), as shown in Fig.~\ref{FidelityVsParams}(b) for the model configuration \( 512 \times 64 \times 5 \).
+The results indicate that \( F_{\rm GM} \) degrades for input quantization below $4$-bit.